 The actual cost depends on what the surgeon and medical facility charge.
 This could be much higher than what you budget, and it does not include post-surgical care.

-Being an elective surgical procedure, insurance companies do not cover gynecomastia procedures, so you should be prepared to pay for the costs yourself.
+Being an elective surgical procedure, insurance companies do not cover it, so you should be prepared to pay for the costs yourself.

 - Post-Operation Risks